 - Trapped Neutrophil Syndrome (TNS)

-Please note that the health issues in this list aren’t ranked according to any special criteria, which means that diseases from the top of the list do not occur more often in this breed than those from the bottom of the list and vice versa.
+Please note that the health problems in this list aren’t ranked according to any special criteria, which means that diseases from the top of the list do not occur more often in this breed than those from the bottom of the list and vice versa.

 When it comes to maintenance, Collies are not demanding.
 They require brushing once a week and bathing not more than three times a year, except in cases where they get really dirty.
 It is advisable to brush their teeth every day to prevent bad breath and bacteria to multiply.

 If you are considering getting a Border Collie puppy, do so from responsible breeders who will provide you with DNA, CEA, hip, and eye exams.
+All puppies should also have a record of veterinary care they have recieved.